ixnas/altcha-dotnet/README.md

 The library requires a store implementation to store previously verified challenge responses.
 You can use anything persistent, like a database or a file.
-As long as it implements the `IAltchaChallengeStore` or the `IAltchaCancellableStore` interface, it will work.
+As long as it implements the `IAltchaChallengeStore` or the `IAltchaCancellableChallengeStore` interface, it will work.

-For persistent (I/O-bound) storage implementations, you should probably implement `IAltchaCancellableStore` which supports `CancellationToken`s.
+For persistent (I/O-bound) storage implementations, you should probably implement `IAltchaCancellableChallengeStore` which supports `CancellationToken`s.

 You can use `expiryUtc` to periodically remove expired challenges from your store.